afd/dredd-compiler-testing/README.md

 export DREDD_EXPERIMENTS_ROOT=${HOME}
 ```

-Decide which version of the LLVM project you would like to mutate and put this version in the `LLVM_VERSION` environment variable.
+Decide which version of the gcc you would like to mutate and put this version in the `GCC_VERSION` environment variable.
 E.g.:

 ```
-export LLVM_VERSION=17.0.4
+export GCC_VERSION=14.1.0
 ```